MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/create-a-new-course.md

 ### Steps for bulk upload courses to the portal

-1. Find the catgory you want to add a course to and click :::image type="icon" source="../../../media/More options.png" border="false":::..
+1. Find the catgory you want to add a course to and click **Bulk Upload Courses**.
+1.
     ![Bulk upload courses drop down](../../../media/Bulk%20uplod%20courses%20drop%20down.png)

 2. Click **Bulk Upload Course (Preview)** from the drop-down menu.